pushpathadam/frontend-nanodegree-neighborhood-map/README.md

 ## Steps to Run the Application
-Download the repository from github
+Download the repository from github.
-In the js folder create a keys.js file.
-Replace the NEED_TOKEN strings with the appropriate API tokens from Google and Yelp

-var auth= {
-    GOOGLE_MAP_KEY : 'NEED_TOKEN',
-    YELP_KEY : 'NEED_TOKEN',
-    YELP_KEY_SECRET : 'NEED_TOKEN',
-    YELP_TOKEN : 'NEED_TOKEN',
-    YELP_TOKEN_SECRET : 'NEED_TOKEN'
-};

-Load index.html from a web-browser.

 Setup git in your project folder.
-The contents that would be normally in /node-module are not included in this repository.
-They worked but ballooned to over a 1000 files?

-## Gulp tasks
+Run gulp all.
+It will run these tasks:
     uglify: uglify app.js and key.js files
     jsmove: move already minified library files from src to dist
     minifyCSS: minify my local css files and move these versions to dist
     imagemove: copy icons files to dist
     minifyhtml: minify my html files
+    Load dist/index.html

+## Gulp tasks

 ## References & Resources